solidi/writing/52-apps-doing-sh*t.md

 ## Social Post

 Sometimes my #consumer #app #experiences are working well, maybe too well.
-In this write, I share spectacular moments when apps are doing sh*t to me.
+In this write, I share spectacular moments when apps have #failed me beautifully.
 Have they done the same to you?

 Thanks to Danielle Arcuri, Colby Stone, John Revano, James Shvarts, and Steve Guyer